SuQichen777/SuQichen777/README.md

 ## Hi there 👋

 This is Jiaxi Zhang, you can also call me Amelia.
 I am currently a senior student majoring in Computer Science in NYU Shanghai.
 I have also taken minors in IMA (Interactive Media Art) and DS (Data Science).
+My research interest includes distributed systems and co-design networks with programmable hardware.
 <!--
 **SuQichen777/SuQichen777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.